 One of the biggest challenges of investing in rental property is to find markets where the demand from tenants is strong and where home prices have a steady and relatively predictable increase.

-To help home buyers and investors forecast the likelihood of future housing price increases the FHA publishes a quarterly report of the historic change in home prices for all markets in the U.S. The most recent FHA 2019 Q3 House Price Index report for the Huntsville MSA (including purchases and refinance mortgages) shows:
+To help home buyers and investors forecast the likelihood of future housing price increases Freddie Mac publishes a monthly report of the historic change in home prices for all markets in the U.S. The most recent Freddie Mac House Price Index (FMHPI) report for the Huntsville MSA shows:

-- Over the last quarter home prices in Huntsville have increased by 2.38%
+- Over the last month home prices in Huntsville have increased by 1.1%

 The Housing Affordability Index (HAI) is an indicator that investors can use to help predict the current and future demand for rental property.
 In general, the less affordable homes are the greater demand there is for rental property.